corstian/digital-garden/_blog/2025/Analytics and telemetry in context of the GDPR.md

 > Is "legitimate interest" a placeholder for legislation meant to eventually yeet the whole adtech industry out of existence?

+## Telemetry and Analytics
+With those formalities out of the way it can

 [^1]: "Legitimate" meaning "in accordance with the law or established legal forms and requirements".